The Best Razor blades for your Safety Razor

 • Shark: Shark is an Egyptian brand that offers affordable and reliable safety razor blades.
 They are a good option for those on a budget or those who want to try different blades without breaking the bank.

-Ultimately, the best razor blade brand for a safety razor is a matter of personal preference and may require some trial and error to find the perfect fit for your skin and hair type.
+Ultimately, the best razor blade brand for a safety razor is a matter of personal preference and may require some trial and error, in addition to some exploration to find the perfect fit for your skin and hair type.

 What should I consider when choosing a razor blade for a safety razor?